brarnaudovski/mentorship/rails/blog_app.md

 <% end %>
 ```

-Clicking this new "Destroy Comment" link will fire off a DELETE /articles/:article_id/comments/:id to our CommentsController, which can then use this to find the comment we want to delete.
+Clicking this new "Destroy Comment" link will fire off a `DELETE /articles/:article_id/comments/:id` to our `CommentsController`, which can then use this to find the comment we want to delete.
 Right now, the destroy action that matches that route is missing, and so we will see errors if we attempt to delete a comment.

 So let's add a destroy action to our Comments controller
 ```ruby